Dzifa Bampoh: Journalism

-Public relations
+Corporate communications and public relations

 Dzifa was the Communications and Investor Relations Manager for Tullow Ghana from 2017 to 2020 in charge of corporate communication, media and investor relations strategy.

+After an 18month stint at Media General’s TV3 and 3FM from March 2021 to July, 2022 Dzifa returned to corporate life on Monday 1 August 2022, when she joined the Ghana Grid Company Limited (GRIDCo).

 Awards

 Dzifa is the recipient of the Women's Excellence Award – Media 2017, RTP's Radio Newscaster of the Year Award 2014 & 2011 as "Newsnite Anchor", CIMG Programme of the Year 2007 for JOY FM's "Home Affairs", and 2003 National Youth Council Youth Media Presenter for GTV's "Next Level".